 As real estate investors, we have purchased many properties that have gone through the process of probate.
 We may even be able to buy the property before the probate process is completed.
 We can still have our attorney handle the probate and buy the home even if there was no will.

 If you are new to probate there are some odd words you will need to learn, such as beneficiary, intestate, revocable trusts, power of attorney, executor, personal representative, debts, assets, expenses, bequests, closing the estate, trustee, administration, distribution of property, joint tenants with rights of survivorship, tenants in common, etc. If you have no clue about these terms, don’t worry about it.
 Call us with any questions you have about selling an inherited house fast in South Florida.

 We are not attorneys or estate planners, but we do know how to buy your home in probate Fast for Cash without you having to pay Realtor Commissions, Escrow Fees or even for the Probate!

 Probate Commonly Asked Questions

-From our experience purchasing many properties that had to go through Probate, we gathered a lot of useful information which may help you sell your property faster and/or get the Probate process done faster.
-Below are a few questions that we get asked frequently.
+From our experience purchasing many properties that had to go through Probate, we gathered a lot of useful information that may help you sell an inherited house fast in South Florida.
 If you have any other questions, please feel free to give us a call and we’ll be happy to share what we know with you.
 Remember, we are not attorneys, so please consult with an attorney for proper legal advice.
 We hope this helps!